-It’s only the beginning of July, but if I have to put down one more hockey puck hamburger patty, or shriveled hot dog, I’m gonna lose it.
+It’s only the end of June, but if I have to put down one more hockey puck hamburger patty, or shriveled hot dog, I’m gonna lose it.
 Cook out, picnic and barbecue season is officially in full swing.
 But that doesn’t mean you have to settle for pedestrian picnic faire.
 I’ve got a effortless, excellent menu here, that’ll work for just about anybody’s taste and talent level.

 “I never feel bad dropping what I’m doing to get outside and reconnect with friends.
 But what I don’t want to reconnect with is the same burgers, brats and dogs at EVERY single party,” says Rachel.